Top 10: 3G/4G Internet connected e-Ink e-readers

 2022.
 Onyx Boox launched big e-Ink tablet with keyboard and stylus

-Onyx Boox has unveiled its latest tablet, the Tab10, which serves as an e-note device and boasts a 10.3-inch display with a resolution of 1872 x 1404 and a pixel density of 227 PPI.
-Powering the device is a 2.0GHz octa-core Qualcomm processor paired with 4 GB of RAM and 128 GB of storage, expandable up to 512 GB via external means.
-Running on Android 11, the Tab10 is equipped with a substantial 6,300 mAh battery, ensuring a battery life of at least a couple of weeks.
-It supports 2.4G and 5G dual-band Wi-Fi connectivity, while a USB Type-C port is included for convenient charging and data transfer.
-The Power key incorporates a fingerprint unlock mechanism, enhancing the device's security.
-The Tab10 also features an integrated microphone, and the bundled Boox Pen2 offers an eraser function and attaches magnetically to the device.
-Weighing a mere 470 grams, the e-note delivers a lightweight and portable experience, and it is priced at $468.
+Onyx Boox has introduced a new tablet—Tab10—that serves as both an e-note device and features a 10.3-inch display with a resolution of 1872 x 1404 and a density of 227 PPI.
+Under the hood is a 2.0GHz octa-core Qualcomm processor paired with 4 GB of RAM and 128 GB of storage, which can be expanded up to 512 GB via external means.
+The device operates on Android 11 and is powered by a substantial 6,300 mAh battery, which should last at least a couple of weeks.
+The Tab10 supports dual-band Wi-Fi (2.4G and 5G) and includes a USB Type-C port.
+The power button also features a fingerprint unlock mechanism for added security.
+It has an integrated microphone and the included Boox Pen2 comes with an eraser and attaches to the device magnetically.
+The e-note weighs a convenient 470 grams and is priced at $468.

 2021.
 Kindle 3G internet will no longer work since 2022